AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 object containing Boolean flags.
 The if-statement queries one of those flags.
 Thus the loop either detects the desired device status or raises an exception after the maximum number of attempts have been made.
-In this version the maximum is a known upper bound so a local constant will suffice.
+In this version, the maximum is a known upper bound so a local constant will suffice.
 The maximum could be passed as a parameter instead.

-Presumably the upper bound on the attempts is either specified by the device documentation or empirically determined.
+Presumably, the upper bound on the attempts is either specified by the device documentation or empirically determined.
 Sometimes, however, the documentation will instead specify a maximum possible response time, for instance 30 milliseconds.
 Any time beyond that maximum indicates a